18910618013_1.jpg

 ABV: 53.7%

 If you're looking for cask strength Oloroso sherry matured malt that's also affordable, and with a decent age statement, this ticks all the boxes.
 There are lots of very enthusiastic reviews from bloggers and whisky lovers online for this release, with the consensus being it's "A true old-school sherry whisky."
 So when we were (again) offered a parcel at a price that was impossible to resist, we took everything we could get.
-Sourced from one of the oldest operating distilleries in Scotland and now discontinued, we may / may not be able to source more in future shipments.
+Sourced from one of the oldest operating distilleries in Scotland and now discontinued..

-Tasting note: Brilliant copper in colour.
-A touch of sulphur from a fresh bottle blows off after air contact.
-Given time, there's beautiful sherry pick up on the nose: Dense and almost nutty, with fruit cake, cinnamon toast, liquorice root and zesty peel freshness.
+From a fresh bottle a touch of sulphur blows off developing beautiful sherry pick up on the nose: Dense and almost nutty, with fruit cake, cinnamon toast, liquorice root and zesty peel freshness.
 Air contact draws out raisin slice, pepper, dark chocolate and hints of vanilla.
 Juicy and waxy on entry with impressive sherry definition: Raisin cake, orange zest and baking spices build with the brittle malt in a full bodied attack.
 The high ABV barely rears its head.
 Gently bittersweet, the finish turns pleasingly astringent and nutty with lingering cigar box and spice.
 A big bang-for-your-buck malt from an ever dwindling category.
 Rewards extended breathing.
 53.7% Alc./Vol. Non chill filtered.

 Initially, whisky produced at the distillery was transported to nearby Aberdeen by horse and cart, to be sold to blenders and wholesalers.
 The late 1800s saw a large parcel of the company purchased by William Sanderson founder of William Sanderson & Sons, which saw the malt coupled with grain whisky from the North British Distillery and used in the hugely successful Vat 69 blend until the First World War.
 When the younger staff went to serve in the military, low volume production was maintained throughout the period.